druce/druce.github.io/aws.md

   WARNING: if you have work to save, IMAGE your instance before terminating it.
   When you terminate the instance, everything on it is deleted, so you will lose everything you did since the last image.

-- If you aren't going to use your instance for a while, stop it, and if you have made a lot of changes, image it to have as a backup.
+- If you aren't going to use your instance for a while, stop it, and if you have made a lot of changes, image it to have a backup.
 When you have a lot of images, you may want to clean them up by 'Deregistering' the AMIs and deleting their 'Snapshots'.
 But by then you will be an AWS expert!

 Enjoy some happy data science on AWS with Jupyter!